osequi/color-scheme-designer/src/components/Study/Study.md

 # # Color Scheme Designer

 The goal of this project is to create a yet another color scheme designer tailored for websites.
-[Paletton](http://paletton.com/) is good a good designer with awful live examples.
+[Paletton](http://paletton.com/) is a good approach with awful live examples.

 This color designer interacts directly with the underlying live example, an example showing all common elements a web page might have.
 This way it makes fine tuning the palette more easier, and, on the fly.